 - Add storage to your unused wall space with the SystemBuild Kendall 54” Wall Cabinet

-- Made of laminated MDF and particleboard, the water resistant white finish can easily be wiped clean with a damp cloth
+- Made of laminated MDF and particle board, the water resistant finish can be easily wiped clean with a damp cloth

 - Two shelves, 1 adjustable, behind the 3 doors provides optimal storage for cleaning supplies, office supplies, or...